 - Examine the Roots: Trim any damaged or decaying roots with sterile, clean scissors.

-- Replant: Backfill fresh soil and center the plant in the new phone.
+- Replant: Backfill fresh soil and centre the plant on the new phone.

-Common Pests & Plant Diseases of Alocasia Sinuate
+Common Pests & Plant Diseases of Alocasia Sinuata

 Knowing possible pests and diseases is crucial for the wellbeing of your Alocasia sinuata.
 Look for these typical problems: